dhairyajangid/Mega-Manga/README.md

 3> people can see the best novel buy rating </br>
 4> people can upvote the novel and like it/ comment it </br>
 5> added the zod validation with jwt authentication
+6> adding the express api for user and uplorder verification